Best Things To Do on Route 66 in Tulsa, OK

 Route 66 Historical Village

-On your way west out of town, explore Tulsa’s oil capital origins.
+On your way west, explore Tulsa’s oil capital origins.
 An oil derrick soars 194 feet above a Frisco Railway steam engine from 1940, lounge car, oil tanker from 1917, and caboose from the 30s.
 The derrick marks the spot of the area’s first oil strike in 1901.
 Although output was relatively small, it attracted lots of attention as roughnecks and speculators converged on Indian Territory to get rich.
 The Oklahoma oil rush was on, and Tulsa would soon become the Oil Capital of the World.
 The information center is a recreated 1920s Phillips 66 station that looks like a cottage.
 Maps, coffee and restrooms are inside.

 3770 Southwest Blvd, Tulsa | facebook.com/Route66Village